MiguelMarcelino/Thoth/queuing-systems/apache-kafka.md

 ## Main Concepts and Terminology
 - Event: Records the fact that "something happened".
-It can also be called a record or message
+It can also be called a *record* or *message*
-- Producers: Clients that Write events to Kafka.
+- Producers: Clients that write events to Kafka.
 - Consumers: Clients that subscribe (read and process) events
 	- A consumer is completely decoupled from the producer.
 A slow consumer does not affect a producer.
 	- Kafka provides several guarantees, such as processing events exactly once.